 Is there a constant narrative that runs throughout your gallery works?

 I wouldn't say there is a constant narrative, although one could easily think that due to the fact that certain characters I draw seem to reappear in a lot of my drawings.
 More than a constant narrative, I would say there are themes that one could say are constant or prevalent.
-Some of these themes would include things like man and beast, anxiety, journeys, isolation, night, communication, magic and rituals.
+Some of these themes would include things like man and beast, anxiety, journeys, isolation, night, communication, death, magic and rituals.

 When did you decide to become a professional artist?